artefactual/atom-docs/user-manual/import-export/csv-validation.rst

 The short version of the report shown in the console log of the related :ref:`job details <job-details>` page will include the name of any duplicated columns, and a count of how many times they appear in the CSV.
-No additional information is provided in the :ref:`verbose <csv-validation-short-long>` report.
+No additional information is provided in the :ref:`detailed <csv-validation-short-long>` report.

 **Recommendation**